Best Things To Do In Nerja

 4. Snorkel from One Cove to Another

 Discover an underwater world.
-Set off from Playa Burriana or Playa Carabeo and enjoy the crystal-clear sea.
+Set off from Playa Burriana, Playa Carabeo or Maro and enjoy the crystal-clear sea.
 (Our friends at Local Experiences offer a great hiking and snorkelling day.)

 5. See the Waterfalls by Paddle Board